nuxeo/nuxeo/modules/core/nuxeo-core-storage-sql/nuxeo-core-storage-sql-extensions/README.txt

-This jar contains extension functions for H2 and Derby (and maybe in the future other databases) to implement some stored procedures needed for Nuxeo.
+This jar contains extension functions for H2 (and maybe in the future other databases) to implement some stored procedures needed for Nuxeo.